cybertec-postgresql/pgwatch2/docs/features.rst

 * PgBouncer, Pgpool2, AWS RDS and Patroni support with automatic cluster discovery

-* Internal health-check API (port) to monitor metrics gathering status / progress remotely
+* Internal health-check API (port 8081 by default) to monitor metrics gathering status / progress remotely

 * Built-in security with SSL connections and passwords encryption support for all components